Case Study: 75 affordable homes, Runnymede Borough Council

 Result

-Having secured the planning officer’s recommendation for approval, the scheme was unanimously approved by all 15 members of Runnymede Borough Council Planning Committee in March 2023.
+Having secured the planning officer’s recommendation for approval, the scheme was unanimously approved by all 15 members of Runnymede Borough Council Planning Committee.

 Case Studies